stomaras/Front-End-Projects/Typescript/ReactProjectsUdemy/section7/menu/README.md

 It allows you to store values of any type, such as primitive types (numbers, strings, booleans) and object references.

+#### Filter Functionality

+Set up filter functionality where once the user clicks on the button, only the menu items that belong to the selected category are displayed.
+To do this, define a function that takes a category as a parameter and updates the state to show only the menu items that belong to that category.
+You can then pass this function down to the Categories component as a prop, and attach it to the buttons.

+When the user clicks on a category button, the filter function should be called with the selected category as a parameter.
+The function should then update the state to show only the menu items that belong to the selected category.

 - Create a new Set
   let mySet = new Set();